 - Improvement labor-management relations at the factory

 - Training and education programs for management and workers

-Report a labor rights violation online or download, print, and mail a complaint form to:
+Email [email protected] to report a labor rights violation or download, print, and mail a complaint form to:

 Fair Labor Association